Nagamany

 process utilizing low grade thermal energy.
 The process operates

 at near-vacuum pressures created by passive means.
-This allows for
+This allows

-absorption refrigeration system (ARS).
-The condenser of the ARS
+rejected by an absorption refrigeration system (ARS).
+The

-rejects low grade thermal energy at approximately 55° C. which is
+condenser of the ARS rejects low grade thermal energy at

-recovered and stored in a low temperature thermal energy storage
+approximately 55° C. which is recovered and stored in a low

-(TES) tank.
-A thermal energy storage tank serves best to manage
+storage tank serves best to manage energy demands of the

-energy demands of the desalination process by maintaining the
+desalination process by maintaining the source temperature at

-to the desalination system is dependent on the ambient
+system is dependent on the ambient temperature.

 Results of this feasibility study show that the thermal energy